fr | en

 Funding: Pays de la Loire Region (for LARIS) and SATT Bretagne Pays de Loire

-Staff involved from LARIS: Abdessamad KOBI, Laurent SAINTIS, Mihaela BARREAU, Bruno CASTANIER, Fabrice GUERIN
+Staff involved from LARIS: Abdessamad KOBI, Laurent SAINTIS, Mihaela BARREAU, Bruno CASTANIER, Fabrice GUERIN, Fatima-Ezahra INDMESKINE (IGR)

 Project partners: Tronico company and SATT Bretagne Pays de Loire